Structure Assisted NMF Methods for Separation of Degenerate Mixture Data with Application to NMR Spectroscopy: Introduction

 \section{Introduction}

 Blind source separation (BSS) is a major area of research in signal and image processing.
 It aims at recovering source signals from their mixtures without detailed knowledge of the mixing process.
-Applications of BSS include signal analysis and processing of speech, image, and biomedical signals, especially, signal extraction, enhancement, denoising, model reduction and classification problems \cite{Cic}.
-The goal of this paper is to study new BSS methods for nearly degenerate data arising from Nuclear Magnetic Resonance (NMR) spectroscopy.
-The BSS problem is defined by the following matrix model
+BSS has been playing a central role in a wide range of signal and image processing problems such as speech recognition, sound unmixing, image separations, and text mining, to name a few \cite{Choi}, \cite{Cic}, \cite{Comon1}.
+The goal of this paper is to study BSS methods for nearly degenerate mixtures arising from nuclear magnetic resonance spectroscopy (NMR).
+Being one of the preeminent imaging techniques in chemistry, NMR spectroscopy is frequently used by scientists to determine the molecular structures of organic compounds.
+We shall consider multiple NMR spectra acquired from a mixture of chemical compounds.
+Each compound has a unique spectral fingerprint defined by the number, intensity and locations of its NMR peaks.
+However, when the compounds (component molecules) have similar functional groups, the peaks overlap in the composite NMR spectra making it difficult to identify the compounds involved.
+This makes the data analysis hopeless unless we can unmix or separate the mixed data into a list of source components (source spectra).
+The simplest model is the linear mixing model (LMM)